scottbrown/pulse/README.md

 # Pulse

-A Risk and Performance measurement framework CLI application for security programs.
+A Risk and Performance measurement framework CLI application for organizational programs (e.g.  Information Security, Legal).

 ## Overview

-Pulse is a command-line tool designed to report on Key Performance Indicators (KPIs) and Key Risk Indicators (KRIs) for security programs.
-It provides a flexible framework for defining, measuring, and reporting on security metrics across multiple categories.
+Pulse is a command-line tool designed to report on Key Performance Indicators (KPIs) and Key Risk Indicators (KRIs) for programs.
+It provides a flexible framework for defining, measuring, and reporting on metrics across multiple categories.

 ## Features

 - **YAML-based Configuration**: Define KPIs, KRIs, categories, and scoring mechanisms using simple YAML files
 - **Static Data Storage**: Store metrics in YAML files for simplicity and version control
-- **Flexible Reporting**: Generate reports on overall security posture or drill down into specific categories
+- **Flexible Reporting**: Generate reports on overall posture or drill down into specific categories
 - **Customizable Scoring**: Configure weights and thresholds for scoring at both global and category levels
 - **Executive Levers**: Adjust scoring parameters to reflect organizational priorities